Next Level Teams

 Intention: To equip leaders with a process for making compelling invitations.

-Collaborators walk away with: Clarity about a 4-step process to compel others towards action, practice framing invitations using the process, and a commitment to making compelling invitations between sessions.
+Collaborators walk away with: Clarity about a 4-step process to compel others towards committed action, practice framing invitations using the process, and a commitment to making compelling invitations between sessions.

 Collaborators walk away with: A greater understanding of what makes a great meeting, creation of a set of meeting processes for this team, commitment to practicing the meeting process and, continually improving upon it.